Potty Training

 Age is a rough proxy for development — helpful for context, but not deterministic.

-• Neurological maturation range: Most children develop voluntary bladder control between 18-30 months
+• Neurological maturation range: Most develop bladder control between 18-30 months

-• Communication ability: Older children can express needs more clearly
+• Communication ability: Older children express needs more clearly

-• Motor skill development: Ability to manage clothing improves with age
+• Motor skill development: Managing clothing improves with age

-• Social awareness: Peer influence becomes relevant around age 3+
+• Social awareness: Peer influence becomes relevant around 3+

 • Individual readiness: A 22-month-old may be more ready than a 30-month-old